-- (a) Represents pro rata cash distributions to Mr. Wilk as a holder of outstanding Company units in the aggregate amount of approximately \$4,061,602 and \$679,999 during 2020 and 2021, respectively. - (b) Represents, for Messrs.
-Fitzsimmons, Lowe and Maes, discretionary special cash payments in the amounts of \$2,030,799, \$1,624,645 and \$730,671, respectively, during 2020 to these named executive officers as holders of options to purchase the Company's units in recognition of pro rata cash distributions made to the holders of the Company's outstanding units. - (c) Represents, for Messrs.
+- (a) Figures have been rounded to the nearest dollar. - (b) Represents pro rata cash distributions to Mr. Wilk as a holder of outstanding Company units in the aggregate amount of approximately \$679,999 during 2021. - (c) Represents, for Messrs.
 Fitzsimmons, Lowe and Maes, discretionary special cash payments in the amounts of \$339,999, \$594,859, and \$135,753, respectively, during 2021 immediately prior to the Business Combination to these named executive officers as holders of options to purchase the Company's units in recognition of pro rata cash distributions made to the holders of the Company's outstanding units.
-For Ms. Gourbault, reflects a cash bonus in recognition of her loss of economic rewards due to her early departure from her previous position to join the Company, which she will be obligated to repay if she leaves employment (other than as a result of a termination without "Cause" or a resignation for "Good Reason," as defined in the Employment Agreement) during her first year of employment.
+For Ms. Gourbault, reflects a cash bonus in 2021 for recognition of her loss of economic rewards due to her early departure from her previous position to join the Company. - (d) Consists of expenses associated with Ms. Gourbault's relocation to the United States. - (5) Ms. Gourbault has served as Chief Revenue Officer of the Company since December 7, 2021. - (6) Ms. Gourbault received a portion of her compensation in Euros.
+The compensation paid to Ms. Gourbault in Euros was converted into U.S. Dollars based on the exchange rate (1 Euro for each 1.1342 US Dollars) as of January 3, 2022, which was the first payment date for Ms. Gourbault during fiscal 2022.